 Later that fall, I met THE black bear.

-The deep red leaves on the oak trees were at their peak.
-My brother, Ronnie, and I learned about West Virginia’s future state animal – the secretive and shy, but intelligent black bear.
-It wasn’t until 1973 that the black bear became West Virginia’s designated mammal.
+Consequently, my brother, Ronnie, and I learned about West Virginia’s future state animal – the secretive and shy, but intelligent black bear.
+However, it wasn’t until 1973 that the black bear became West Virginia’s designated mammal.

-We learned that black bears average between 125 and 550 pounds.
+Additionally, we learned that black bears average between 125 and 550 pounds.
 They mainly eat acorns, pine nuts, fruits, berries, grasses, and other vegetation.
-The black bear has a lush playground in which to thrive in at Watoga State Park, nearby Calvin Price State Forest and Monongahela National Forest.
+Another key point is the black bear has a lush playground in which to thrive in at Watoga State Park, nearby Calvin Price State Forest and Monongahela National Forest.

 As a camper, cabin guest or resident, you may have seen a black bear during a leisurely bike ride, a hike on one of the park’s many trails or even in the backyard of your favorite cabin at Watoga.